moggieuk/Happy-Hare/README.md

 **2\.
 Loading the Gate:** Firstly MMU clamps the servo down and pulls a short length of filament from the gate to the start of the bowden tube.
   <ul>
-    <li>ERCF: This is achieved using the encoder module by advancing filament until if is measured.
+    <li>ERCF: This is achieved using the encoder by advancing filament until if is measured.
 It it doesn't see filament it will try 'encoder_load_retries' times (default 2).
 If still no filament it will report the error.
 The speed of this initial movement is controlled by 'gear_short_move_speed', the acceleration is as defined on the gear stepper motor config in 'mmu_hardware.cfg'.
 Note that the encoder sensor is considered "point 0" and any movement beyond into the bowden will automatically be handled by the next bowden move.</li>
     <li>Tradrack: This is achived by homing to specifc point.
 Note that the homing point is considered "point 0".
 TODO COMPLETE</li>
   </ul>